ceyhunaydogdu/spring-samples/spring-web-oauth2-client/readme.md

 # Spring Boot Secure Web Application with OAuth2 Login

-This example illustrates how to build Spring Boot Secure Web Application with [OAuth2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749#section-4.1) using the existing account at an **OAuth 2.0 Provider** *(e.g. Google and GitHub)*.
+This example illustrates how to build Spring Boot Secure Web Application with [OAuth2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749#section-4.1) using the existing account at an **OAuth 2.0 Provider** *(e.g. Google, GitHub and Okta)*.
 In order to use **OAuth2** authentication, we need to add following dependencies to `pom.xml` file.

 ```maven
 <dependency>